hantsy/spring-r2dbc-sample/docs/pg.md

 ## Enum type

-Postgres database support custom types, you can create your enum type and limit the inserting values in a set of predefined  items.
+Postgres database supports custom types, you can create your enum type and limit the inserting values in a set of predefined  items.

 ```sql
 DO $$ BEGIN